sf-wdi-19-20/w5_project_1/README.md

 Final deploy to Heroku

-* **Friday, July 17th** - Submit your project proposal to an instructor and make a Kaban board for it using Trello [board](https://trello.com/b/dl7VicOR/sfwdi18-project1).
+* **Thursday, July 16th** - Submit your project proposal to an instructor and make a Kaban board for it using Trello [board](https://trello.com/b/dl7VicOR/sfwdi18-project1).
 Be ready to talk about the scope of your project.
 Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
 [More on that here](@TODO).
 You will need the following for an instructor check-off:
     * Wireframes
     * User stories
     * Models and DB design
 * **Monday, July 20th** - Deploy your code to Heroku by the end of the day.
 It is not important how much coding you have done at this point; deploy whatever you have.
 This will make your life easier.
 We will have a workshop on Monday afternoon on deploying to Heroku with Mongo.
-* **
 * **Friday, July 24th, 9:17am** - Project due and presentations!

 ## PLANNING